How To Create A To Do List In WordPress

 You can also add new to-do items to your list from the ‘To-Do List’ dashboard section by clicking on the ‘Add To-Do item’ link …

-You can click on the ‘Add New Item’ link in the ‘To-Do Items’ section (note: only use this option if your To Do list contains many items, as the link is only going to take you to the “Add New To-Do Item” section further down the page) …
+You can click on the ‘Add New Item’ link in the ‘To-Do Items’ section (note: only use this option if your To-Do list contains many items, since the link will simply take you to the “Add New To-Do Item” section further down the screen) …

-The methods shown above will bring you to the ‘Add New To-Do Item’ section.
+All the methods shown above will take you to the ‘Add New To-Do Item’ area.

-Depending on how you have set up your plugin, you may or may not see certain options displayed when new items to your to-do list.
+Depending on the way you have set up your plugin, you may or may not see certain options displayed when adding new to-do items.

-Configure the options you have enabled for your to-do items, enter appropriate information into the relevant fields and click on the ‘Submit To-Do Item’ button to add the new to-do item …
+Set up the options you have enabled for your to-do items, enter appropriate information into the relevant fields and click on the ‘Submit To-Do Item’ button to add the to-do item …

-Once you have added a new item item, it will be listed as an entry in the ‘To-Do Items’ table …
+After After adding a new item, it will be listed as an entry in the ‘To-Do List’ table …

 To edit or delete an item, click on the ‘Edit’ or ‘Delete’ buttons next to items under the ‘Action’ column …

-After creating your to-do list, users can view it inside their user dashboard …
+After creating your to-do list, users can view it from their WordPress dashboard …

 Additional Plugin Information

-The Cleverness To-Do List plugin provides additional functions that let you display a to-do list on your website using widgets, and add a list to content inside a page or post using short codes.
+The Cleverness To-Do List plugin provides additional functions that let you display to-do lists on your site using widgets, and display a list on any post or page using short codes.

 Widgets

-To add to-do lists to your site using widgets, go to the ‘Widgets’ page (Appearance > Widgets) and drag the ‘To-Do List’ widget to the location in your sidebar (or footer) menu where you would like the list to display …
+To add a to-do list to your site using widgets, go to the ‘Widgets’ page (Appearance > Widgets) and drag the ‘To-Do List’ widget to the location in your sidebar (or footer) menu where you want your to-do list to appear …

-Your list will now display on your site where you have placed the ‘to-do-list’ widget (i.e. the sidebar menu, footer, etc.)
+The list will appear on your site where you have placed the widget (i.e. the sidebar menu, footer, etc.)

 To learn more about how to use WordPress widgets, see the tutorial below:

-To access the plugin’s shortcode documentation, click on To-Do List > To-Do List from the dashboard menu …
+To access the documentation on using shortcodes, click on To-Do List > To-Do List from your admin menu …

-The documentation section explains various ways to configure and use shortcodes for displaying lists on your pages and posts.
+The documentation section explains various ways to configure and use shortcodes for displaying lists and checklists on your posts and pages.

-Once you know what type of information you would like to display on your site, open up a new page or post and either type or paste the shortcode into the content section …
+Once you know what information you want to add to your site, create or edit a new or existing page or post and either type or paste the shortcode into the content section …

-Publish your post or page and you will see the list displayed exactly where you have inserted the short code …
+After publishing your page or post, you will see the list showing exactly where you have added the shortcode …

 Congratulations!
 Now you know how to create and add a to-do list to your WordPress site or blog.